 Attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD) are neurobiological conditions that develop due to dysfunction in areas of the brain that control attention, sensorimotor function, and executive function.

 Executive function is an umbrella term that includes a group of high-level skills needed to direct your actions, exert self-control, and achieve goals.

-Although ADD and ADHD are usually diagnosed in childhood, about 30-70% of children who have ADHD see the condition persist into adulthood.
+Although ADD and ADHD are often diagnosed in childhood, about 30-70% of children who have ADHD see the condition persist into adulthood.

 Patients with ADHD have three types of symptoms: impulsivity, inattentiveness, and hyperactivity.
 The difference between ADD and ADHD is that patients with ADD have trouble with inattention, but they do not have hyperactivity or impulsivity.